 To learn how Richard shot the images in this course, watch Architectural Photography: Interiors.

-We see how to make the best compromise for white balance and mixed lighting conditions.
-Methods to deal with high dynamic range over bright windows without HDR.
-Ways to remove and straighten objects in sticky situations.
-And finally create an action to size the image for each specific output using two pass sharpening to get everything the file has to offer.
+We see how to make the best compromise for white balance and mixed lighting conditions, methods to deal with high-dynamic-range, over-bright windows without HDR, ways to remove and straighten objects in sticky situations, and finally, create an action to size the image for each specific output using two pass sharpening to get everything the file has to offer.
 The shots we are working with are from a professional shoot on medium format at two beautiful locations.
-There was even a companion course about the live shoot.
-So between the two, you can see the entire process from location scout to post.
+There is even a companion course about the live shoot, so between the two, you can see the entire process from location scout to post.

-So, if your interest is to get more out of your RAW captures, to learn about the conventions and methods of architectural post, to get the utmost image quality.
-Or to get inside a workflow a seasoned pro uses in a professional practice, then this course is for you.
-Now let's get started with Enhancing Architectural Interiors.
+So if your interest is to get more out of your Raw captures, to learn about the conventions and methods of architectural post, to get the utmost image quality, or to get inside a workflow a seasoned pro uses in a professional practice, then this course is for you.
+Now, let's get started with Enhancing Architectural Interiors.